Lounaispaikka/virma_frontend/README.md

 # Getting started

 ## Prerequisities
-Project base is based on https://github.com/charto/charto repository with heavy modifications.
-Most notable packages from this repository are phopshor widgets, charto-leaflet, cbuild to name a few.
-Project uses System.js module loader which is used for importing JavaScript to the DOM.
-TypeScript is used as the main language through the application, therefore React components and some other files are written as .ts or .tsx files.

-Frontend is made primarily with React framework with mobx state management.
-Other used frameworks are Leaflet & React-bootstrap.

-In order to run both backend and frontend Node.js needs to installed.
+Project is written with TypeScript.
+However, the full utility of writing proper typed JavaScript is not implemented on this application.
+Application is built with TypeScript and bundled with cBuild (https://github.com/charto/cbuild) which is built on SystemJs.
+Built and bundled content is injected to HTML dom by using dojo (https://dojotoolkit.org/).
+Since were are using Node package management (npm) application requires Node.js to be installed.

 ## Installing
 Basic instructions for installing backend & frontend are explained here.

 ### Frontend
+Frontend is made primarily with React framework with mobx state management.
+Other used frameworks are Leaflet & React-bootstrap.

 ```
+Frontend requires TypeScript.
+Install it globally by running

-1. npm install
+$ npm install -g typescript

+Install bundler

-2. cd bundler
+$ cd bundler

-npm install
+$ npm install
-cd ..
+$ cd ..

+Install npm packages

+$ npm install

+Run build

-3. npm run build
+$ npm run build

+Run bundle -> creates bundle file /dist/bundle.js

-4. npm run bundle
+$ npm run bundle

+Run app

-5. npm start
+$ npm start

-6. By default running at http://localhost:8080
+By default running at http://localhost:8080
 ```

 ### Backend
 ```
+Install npm packages

-1. npm install
+$ npm install

+Run backend with development settings

+$ npm run start-dev

+Run backend with production settings

-2. npm start (or npm run start-dev)
+$ npm start

-3. By default running at http://localhost:8081
+By default running at http://localhost:8081
 ```

 # Development